trishaagaba/Github-User-App/README.md

 ## Features

 The key features of my application are the following;
--List of users all over the world
+* List of users all over the world
--Pagination on the list of users
+* Pagination on the list of users
--Search buttons to search either by location or name
+* Search buttons to search either by location or name

 ## Getting Started